-

 Every raid has a time limit and multiple extraction points — some always available, some conditional (requires money, a specific key, a friendly Scav, or cooperation with another player).
 Extraction ESP shows every active exfil with distance, remaining time, and status (open/closed/conditional).
 When you hear shots and need to decide between running to ZB-1011 on Reserve or taking the cliff descent, you can see instantly which is closer and whether anyone is camping it.

-2D Radar — Complete Map Awareness on a Second Monitor
+Tarkov Radar — Complete Map Awareness on a Second Monitor

-The radar hack renders a real-time 2D overhead map showing every player, Scav, boss, Raider, item, and extraction point.
+The Tarkov radar hack renders a real-time 2D overhead map showing every player, Scav, boss, Raider, item, and extraction point.
 Tarkov deliberately provides nothing — the game relies on disorientation and map knowledge as core difficulty mechanics.

-The radar pulls data from game memory and projects it onto an accurate map with proper scaling.
+The EFT radar pulls data from game memory and projects it onto an accurate map with proper scaling.
 You see dots moving in real time — you can distinguish a PMC sprinting through construction on Customs from a player Scav looting stashes near RUAF.
 Grenade indicators flash when someone pulls a pin.
 Aimlines show where other players are looking, letting you know if they're facing your direction or turned away.

 For players who run dual monitors, the radar on the second screen becomes the single most impactful cheat feature in Tarkov.
 You maintain complete awareness without any overlay on your game screen, making it effectively invisible to stream-snipers or anyone reviewing your gameplay.

 BattlEye cannot detect what it cannot see.
 Since nothing runs on your gaming PC, BattlEye's kernel-level scanner finds no injected code, no suspicious drivers, no modified memory, no overlay hooks — nothing.
 Your gaming PC looks completely clean.
 The cheat renders on the second monitor connected to the second PC.
+This is why Tarkov DMA hacks have become the default for players who value their main account above raw feature count — the trade-off is a higher setup cost and a slightly narrower feature set than software.

 Wipe Cycle Strategy — Cheats at Every Phase of the Game